ethtri/SnapCase_App/PROGRESS.md

 #### Blockers
 - 2025-10-24: Runaway agent widened scope beyond the prompt and touched config defaults; diff was rolled back, workspace cleaned, and the guardrails now live in `Docs/PROJECT_MANAGEMENT.md` for future prompts.
 - 2025-10-25: Playwright prompt exceeded timebox while fighting `.next` file locks on OneDrive; updated the playbook with timeboxing, cleanup, and no-stub guidance to prevent repeat overruns.
+- 2025-10-25: Squarespace already handles the marketing hero; plan to redirect `/` → `/design` in the Next.js app so users land directly in Scene 1.

 **Sprint Goal:** Establish a reliable build -> preview -> test loop so every feature increment can be exercised in Vercel previews and shared with testers before production deploys.